-The Harris Center for Judaic Studies promotes and supports scholarship in Jewish Studies at the University of Nebraska-Lincoln.
+The Harris Center for Judaic Studies promotes and supports scholarship in Jewish studies at Nebraska.
 Founded in 1991 with an emphasis on educating the people of the Great Plains region about Jewish civilization and the nature and history of anti-Semitism, as well as promoting understanding between Jews and non-Jews, today the Harris Center serves as a vibrant center of academic activity and public programming.

 Jewish Studies in Nebraska

 In addition to the Harris Center for Judaic Studies, there are two other academic Jewish studies programs in Nebraska: the Klutznick Chair of Jewish Civilization at Creighton University; and the Schwalb Center for Israel and Jewish Studies at the University of Nebraska at Omaha.
 Both are within approximately one hour driving distance.

 The Harris Center has enjoyed a long-term collaboration with Creighton University’s Klutznick Chair of Jewish Civilization.
 For over a decade we have co-sponsored the annual Klutznick-Harris Symposium, which has been dedicated to a very wide range of topics in Jewish studies, ranging from the history of Jewish music, philosophy, and food to attitudes to the environment and modern Jewish identity.

 In future years the Klutznick and Harris programs will be joined by the Schwalb Center for Israel and Jewish Studies in organizing the annual Klutznick-Harris symposium.
 We look forward to collaboration with the Schwalb Center in other projects, as well.

 Frances and Sam Fried Holocaust and Genocide Education Fund